-1. From the 'Artifacts' page of the Diagram Toolbox, drag an Executable StateMachine icon onto the diagram and call the element Simulation with Deferred Event.

-- 2. Ctrl+Drag the TransactionServer element from the Project Browser and drop it onto the Artifact as a property, with the name server. - 3.
+- 1. From the 'Artifacts' page of the Diagram Toolbox, drag an Executable StateMachine icon onto the diagram and call the element Simulation with Deferred Event. - 2.
+Ctrl+Drag the TransactionServer element from the Browser window and drop it onto the Artifact as a property, with the name server. - 3.
 Set the language of the Artifact to JavaScript, which does not require a compiler (for the example; in production you could also use C, C++, C#, or Java, which also support Executable StateMachines). - 4.
-Right-click on the Artifact and select the 'Code Engineering | Executable StateMachine | Generate, Build and Run' option.
+Click on the Artifact and select the 'Simulate > Executable States > Statemachine > Generate, Build and Run' ribbon option.